Occupational toxicology: Goals

-Occupational toxicology generates data that are used to identify hazards and their physiological effects, and quantify dose–response relationships.
-A major use of these data is for establishing standards and regulation.
+Occupational toxicology generates data that is used to identify hazards and their physiological effects, and quantify dose–response relationships.
+A major use of this data is for establishing standards and regulation.
 These may take the form of occupational exposure limits, which are based on ambient concentration levels of toxicants.
 They also include biological exposure indices, which are based on biomonitoring of a toxicant, its metabolites, or other biomarkers.
 Toxicologists have a large role in determining what biomarkers may be used for biomonitoring during exposure assessment and workplace health surveillance activities.

 Occupational toxicology is complementary to occupational epidemiology, to a greater degree than toxicology and epidemiology in general.
 For example, outbreaks identified through epidemiological studies such as exposure assessment case studies or workplace health surveillance may inspire toxicological study of suspected or confirmed causative agents.
 Conversely, the results of toxicological investigation are important in establishing biomarkers for workplace health surveillance to identify overexposure and to test the validity of occupational exposure limits.
 These biomarkers are intended to aid in prevention by identifying early adverse affects, unlike diagnostics for clinical medicine that are designed to reveal advanced pathological states.

 Toxicological studies have the benefit over epidemiology that they can study new substances before there is exposure in commerce, or when epidemiological data are not available.
 Toxicology also has the advantage of elucidating not only overt health outcomes, but intermediate biochemical steps such as biotransformation processes, as well as early cellular changes.
 These can aid in developing measures to prevent or treat toxicity.

 Occupational toxicology studies may also suggest or evaluate hazard controls used by industrial hygienists.
 Occupational toxicology differs from environmental toxicology in that the former has smaller number of exposed individuals, but with a wider range of exposure levels.
 Environmental toxicology tends to focus on situations with low exposure levels for larger numbers of people, where adverse effects may be concentrated in people who are especially susceptible to a given toxicant due to genetic or other factors.